darrenbiskupphd/grf-mpc-RobUST-trainer/README.md

 ## Running the Experiments

 ### Prerequisites
-* For Impedance Control, the physical RobUST system must be configured in the **8-cable (underactuated)** arrangement.
+* For Impedance Control, the physical RobUST system must be configured in the **8-cable (fully actuated)** arrangement.
 * Vicon Force Plates must be calibrated and streaming via the `ForcePlateManager`.
 * The user's specific biometrics (mass, height, shoulder width) must be accurately entered into the Unity Inspector to correctly scale the inertia tensor and compute cable attachment points.
 * Base system setup and hardware calibration must be completed as per the [RobUST Boilerplate](INSERT_LINK_HERE) documentation.